kronos455/stunning-raspberry-waffle/index.md

 # The Setup

-Download Raspbian Jessie Lite (RP3B recommended OS) from Github user caiomsouza: https://github.com/caiomsouza/raspberrypi/releases.
+Download Raspbian [Jessie Lite](https://github.com/caiomsouza/raspberrypi/releases) (RP3B recommended OS) from Github user caiomsouza.
 This is an older release of Jessie but it worked well with this project.
 I would recommend enabling SSH & password protect your RP3B immediately as soon as you power those puppies up and plug them into your network.
 Seems like nefarious characters hijack IOT devices for their nefarious purposes.

 ## A Single Node